About the instructor

 I started martial arts training in Britain with the Nam Pai Chuan kung fu school, training under Matt Gross and Lai Khee Choong, and the Nam Yang Pugilistic Association under Dougal Simmons and Tan Soh Tin.
 These two schools introduced me to Chinese martial arts and the traditions around them, and started me on a journey inwards that led to taiji and qigong.
 I approach Taiji as all of a practical martial art, a spiritual exercise, and a physical antidote to desk work.

 Since 2011 I have been primarily a Chen style Taijiquan student of Sifu Viola Brumbaugh, in Chen Zhenglei’s lineage.
-As well as benefiting from Viola’s dedicated and precise instruction, I’ve had the privilege of learning Chen style from Chen Zhenglei, Chen Bin, Wang Haijun, and Byron Hartman at international workshops, and studying push hands and taiji principles with David Leung and Art Baner.
-I have recently started taking Yang Style classes with Minnie Wong in Vic West - a context in which I'm a beginner all over again.
+As well as benefiting from Viola’s dedicated and precise instruction, I’ve had the privilege of learning Chen style from Chen Zhenglei, Chen Bin, Wang Haijun, and Byron Hartman at international workshops, and studying push hands and taiji principles with David Leung, Art Baner, and Sam Masich.
+I have recently started taking Yang Style classes with Minnie Wong in Vic West and Gabriel Shaw in Burnside - a context in which I'm a beginner all over again.

 I started to teach as an assistant in Sifu Viola’s classes, and led an advanced class for my last couple of years in Seattle.
 I received my instructor certification from the Chen Zhenglei Taijiquan Federation in April 2022.
 I see teaching as a way of giving back to a tradition which has given me so much, and sharing the joy of it with others.
 I believe that anyone can benefit from some Taiji practice, whether they have any natural talent for it or not.
 I try to make my classes an invitation to explore what works for each individual.